 Using a VPN without a kill switch is like driving a car without a seatbelt – a risky move.
 The following are the particular dangers that could cost you when not using a VPN kill switch:

 • Visible and traceable IP address: If your VPN connection drops, your IP address, browsing history, and personal information become visible to your government, ISP, or other immoral entities, exposing you to online surveillance and tracking.
+This is particularly serious in countries with severe internet regulations, such as Turkey, China, Russia, etc. In these countries, voicing or publishing provocative content online can put you in legal trouble, even in jail.

 • Identity theft and virus exposure: The absence of a kill switch makes it easier for hackers to exploit your connection, infecting your device with malware and stealing personal information, often leading to identity theft.